facelessuser/sublime-markdown-popups/docs/usage.md

 ### show_popup
 mdpopups.show_popup
 :
     Accepts Markdown and creates a Sublime popup tooltip.
 By default, the Pygments syntax highlighter will be used for code highlighting.
-Set [`mdpopups_use_sublime_highlighter`](#mdpopups_use_sublime_highlighter) to `true` in your `Preferences.sublime-settings` file if you would like to use the Sublime syntax highlighter.
+Set [`mdpopups.use_sublime_highlighter`](#mdpopupsuse_sublime_highlighter) to `true` in your `Preferences.sublime-settings` file if you would like to use the Sublime syntax highlighter.

     | Parameter | Type | Required | Default | Description |
     | --------- | ---- | -------- | ------- | ----------- |